Caiga Quien Caiga: United States

-Cuatro Cabezas is planning to export the show to the United States, and shot a pilot in Argentina with hosts Dominic Monaghan, Zach Selwyn and the late Greg Giraldo.
-Clips of the pilot and interviews of the hosts (and Monaghan's girlfriend Evangeline Lilly) aired in the June 23, 2008 edition of the Argentine show.
+A pilot for an American version of the show was filmed in Argentina with Dominic Monaghan, Zach Selwyn and Greg Giraldo as hosts.
+Clips of the pilot and interviews of the hosts (and Monaghan's girlfriend Evangeline Lilly) were aired on the June 23, 2008 episode of the Argentine show.

 Portugal

 The Portuguese version of the show, Caia Quem Caia, premiered on TVI on October 25, 2008.
 The show was fronted by Pedro Fernandes, José Pedro Vasconcelos, and Joana Cruz.
 Additional field reporting was done by João Santos, Miguel Rocha, and Filipe Cardoso.
 The show's regular slot was Saturday nights, although it occasionally got bumped to the following evening.
 The first series ended on January 17, 2009, with no indication that it would come back in the future.

 Netherlands

 A Dutch adaptation of CQC was broadcast since August 2009 on Veronica, and was presented by Dutch TV presenters Beau van Erven Dorens, Pieter Jouke and Daan Nieber.
 It ended on April 5 of the following year.